ibm-cloud-docs/assistant/skill-search-add.md

     Whenever this node is processed, the search skill is triggered.

 1. Add a folder to the dialog.
-Position the folder above the first dialog node that you want to de-emphasize.
+Position the folder before the first dialog node that you want to de-emphasize.
 Add the following condition to the folder:

     `intents[0].confidence > 0.5`